mehrab2603/scan3d-capture/README.md

 **Installation**

-In the root directory, create a directory named `build` and then inside this directory execute the following commands (assuming that the install directory is `/home/dummy_user/scan3d` and Spinnaker support is desired).
+In the root directory, create a directory named `build` and then inside this directory execute the following commands to build with Spinnaker support.

 ```
-cmake -DWITH_SPINNAKER=ON -DCMAKE_INSTALL_PREFIX=/home/dummy_user/scan3d -DCMAKE_BUILD_TYPE=Release ..
+cmake -DWITH_SPINNAKER=ON -DCMAKE_BUILD_TYPE=Release ..
 cmake --build .
 ```